Best Driver For A Slice In 2023 – With Expert Reviews

 Offset refers to how far the face is set “back” from the shaft, creating a look from the playing position where the face line is “offset” from the shaft line.
 An example of a club with a lot of offset that may be familiar to many golfers is the Ping Eye 2.
 Also many putters are made with an offset.
 In fact, almost all clubs have some offset but it might be a millimeter or two and barely noticeable.

-Clubs built with significant offset are known as “draw biased” clubs because they help the golfer close the face through impact, by essentially “giving the club more time” to close down before the strike because it arrives a split-second later than the shaft.
+Anti slice drivers built with significant offset are known as draw bias drivers because they help the golfer close the face through impact, by essentially “giving the club more time” to close down before the strike because it arrives a split-second later than the shaft.

 Adjustable Weights

-Example of adjustable back weight to help fix a slice
+Example of adjustable back weight in a driver

 The other factor that manufacturers play with are setting moveable or fixed weights, usually on the bottom of the driver, that can change the setup from a balanced to a biased arrangement.